LastLifeLeft/PixelTool/README.md

 # PixelTool
-A collection of image filters to process batch of image in a simple CLI.
+A collection of image filters to process batches of image in a simple CLI.